yandjlabs/.github/profile/README.md

 ## 🏗️ Our work

 - [Cat Ears Browser Extension](https://github.com/Y-J-Labs/cat-ears-extension) - A browser extension that adds cat ears to the logo of major websites
+- [Trip Visualizer](https://github.com/yandjlabs/trip-visualizer) - A website that lets you intuitively plan your initineary